 Train with the acknowledged UK experts in the field of colonic hydrotherapy (also known as colonic irrigation)

-Our long and thorough experience in training colon hydrotherapists ensures the most comprehensive course available
+Our long and thorough experience in training colon hydrotherapists ensures the most comprehensive course available, confirmed by independent audits in 2006, 2013 and 2020.

 Our mission is to train colon hydrotherapists to the highest possible standards, ensuring both practitioner and public confidence in the UK and overseas.
 We have no ties with colonic equipment manufacturers or suppliers, and believe in training therapists to a high level, not just technicians.
-We only teach on effective closed systems.
+We only teach on effective closed systems (gravity and pressure-regulated machine).

 UK Learning Provider Ref.
 No 10020075